Emerging Sexual Identities

 About

 According to a recent Gallup Poll, 20.8% of Gen Z identify as LGBTQ+.
-This book offers a measured Christian response to the diverse sexual identities that are embraced by more and more adolescents, and explains how these identities function in the lives of today's youth.
+As youth culture continues to evolve around sexual identity, Christian leaders, parents, and counselors need practical guidance for ministry and care.
+Emerging Sexual Identities offers a measured Christian response to the diverse sexual identities that are embraced by an increasing number of adolescents and explains how these identities function in the lives of today's youth.

 Contents